UrbanInstitute/sparkr-tutorials/merging.md

 We can avoid this by renaming one of the columns before performing `join` and then, utilizing that the columns have distinct names, tell SparkR to drop only one of the columns.
 For example, we could rename `"loan_id"` in `a` with the expression `a <- withColumnRenamed(a, "loan_id", "loan_id_")`, then drop this column with `ab1$loan_id_ <- NULL` after performing `join` on `a` and `b` to return `ab1`.

-The `merge` operation, alternatively, allows us to join DFs and also produces two (2) distinct merge columns.
+The `merge` operation, alternatively, allows us to join DFs and produces two (2) _distinct_ merge columns.
 We can use this feature to retain the column on which we joined the DFs, but we must still perform a `withColumnRenamed` step if we want our merge column to retain its original column name.

-Rather than defining a `joinExpr`, we explictly specify the column(s) that SparkR should `merge` the DFs on with the operation parameters `by` and `by.x`/`by.y`.
+Rather than defining a `joinExpr`, we explictly specify the column(s) that SparkR should `merge` the DFs on with the operation parameters `by` and `by.x`/`by.y` (if the merging column is named differently across the DFs).
 Note that, if we do not specify `by`, SparkR will merge the DFs on the list of common column names shared by the DFs.
 Rather than specifying a type of join, `merge` determines how SparkR should merge DFs based on boolean values, `all.x` and `all.y`, which indicate which rows in `x` and `y` should be included in the join, respectively.
 We can specify `merge` type with the following parameter values:

 * `all.x = FALSE`, `all.y = FALSE`: Returns an inner join (this is the default and can be achieved by not specifying values for all.x and all.y)
 * `all.x = TRUE`, `all.y = FALSE`: Returns a left outer join
 * `all.x = FALSE`, `all.y = TRUE`: Returns a right outer join
-* `all.x = TRUE`, `all.y = TRUE`: Returns a full outer join
+* `all.x = TRUE`, `all.y = TRUE`: Returns a full outer join (default)

 The following `merge` expression is equivalent to the `join` expression in the preceding example: